Vets-Who-Code/Prework/modules/README.md

 <h1 align="center">Prework Modules</h1>

 Welcome to the Vets Who Code Prework curriculum!
-Complete these modules in order to prepare for the Hashflag Stack program.
+Complete these modules in order to prepare for the Hashflag Stack accelerator.

 ---